 Start with Liquidmetal (LM1b), the raw material was made by Materion, and the salt spray test was performed there too.
 The specimens were tested in the ‘as-cast’ state (they were de-gated with CNC mill, and then cleaned with acetone).

 All corrosion testing was done in accordance with the ASTM B-117 standard for salt fog corrosion testing.
 A Singleton Corporation Model 32-9210 salt fog chamber was used for this testing.
 Each sample was exposed to a 5% sodium chloride salt spray solution for a period of 336 hours.
-The ASTM specification states that specimens will be exposed to a continuous spray of solution at a temperature of 35° C (95° F).
+The ASTM specification states that specimens will be exposed to a continuous spray of a solution at a temperature of 35° C (95° F).

 A visual inspection of these samples before and after the salt spray test showed that they were essentially unchanged.
 We then measured the surfaces with a Scanning Electron Microscope, increasing the magnification until 5,000x.
 Even at these magnifications, there were no visible changes in surface quality from the salt spray on the surface of the material.